 Head south of the river to London Bridge and you'll find a host of pubs, bars and restaurants - not to mention Borough Market itself at the weekends.
 There's a lot to choose from but the area is blessed with some of the very best restaurants in London.

-Arabica started out at Borough Market, armed with little more than a cool box over 14 years ago and began selling a small range of mezze from an 8ft trestle table.
-The vibe they're going for at their Borough restaurant will be 1960’s Beirut meets 21st century London.
+Arabica started out at Borough Market, armed with little more than a cool box and began selling a small range of mezze from an 8ft trestle table.
+The vibe they're going for at their Borough restaurant is 1960s Beirut meets 21st century London.

-Hoping to lure Londoners away from Nando's, this Algarvian restaurant is cooking its chicken on a wood fired grill.
-Oh and there's also a secret bar worth checking out.
+Successfully luring Londoners away from Nando's, this Algarvian restaurant is cooking its chicken on a wood fired grill.
+Oh, and there's also a secret bar worth checking out.

-This is from the same people behind Barrafina and they are on a mission to do the same for Mexican food as they did for Spanish.
-Expect a big focus around tacos, particularly on the signature Al Pastor and they have a super selection of Mezcal too.
+El Pastor is from the people behind Barrafina, on a mission to do the same for Mexican food as they did for Spanish.
+There's a big focus around tacos, particularly on the signature Al Pastor and they have a super selection of Mezcal too.

 This Spanish restaurant has a big focus on meat - specifically Iberico pork - as well as tapas, Spanish wines, sherry and cavas as well as a short cocktail list.